jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 Gaming is a [$100 billion
 market](https://newzoo.com/insights/articles/global-games-market-reaches-99-6-billion-2016-mobile-generating-37/);
-mobile is a third of that.
-How much is your company losing because the "real artists" are so quick to ship bugs?
+mobile comprises a third of that.
+How much is your company losing because the “real artists” are so quick to ship bugs?

 If you find yourself in this position, your best option may be to find a new employer.
 When you're interviewing, ask the